GleammerRay/WineSteam/README.md

 Visual C++ runtimes are no longer installed by default as they tend to break Wine Steam installations.
 If you have tried using Wine Steam before this notice appeared and it did not work, do try again.

 Only run `bash vcruntimes.sh` if your desired game doesn't work.
 This may fix or create bugs and crashes in your Wine Steam games and applications.

-### NEOTOKYO° 4GB patcher

-You can use `bash nt4gbpatch.sh` to apply 4GB patch to an existing [NEOTOKYO°](https://store.steampowered.com/app/244630/NEOTOKYO/) installation inside Wine Steam.
-You need to have Wine Steam set up and NEOTOKYO° installed in it for the patch to do its magic.

-*NOTE: the patch is not actually 4GB in size.*

-The script is using [`4gbpatch.sh`](#4gb-patcher).

 ## Install Location